-Cancer is the second most common cause of death in Texas.4 The age-adjusted cancer mortality rate is 150 cancer deaths per 100,000 population.
-In 2019, an estimated 45,524 Texans, or over 120 people per day, are expected to die from cancer.
+Cancer is the second most common cause of death in both the US and Texas, and is now the leading cause of death in 37 counties in Texas.4 The age-adjusted cancer mortality rate is 147 cancer deaths per 100,000 population.
+In 2020, an estimated 45,858 Texans, or over 125 people per day, are expected to die from cancer.

-Lung cancer is the leading cause of cancer death in Texas for males and females, accounting for 24 percent of all expected cancer deaths in 2019.
+Lung cancer is the leading cause of cancer death in the US and Texas for males and females, accounting for 24 percent of all cancer deaths in Texas in 2020.
 Cigarette smoking is the leading risk factor for lung cancer.
 The duration of smoking and number of cigarettes smoked per day significantly impact cancer risk.
-According to the Centers for Disease Control and Prevention (CDC), 15.7 percent of adult Texans and 7.4 percent of Texas high school students currently smoke cigarettes.5
+According to the Centers for Disease Control and Prevention (CDC), 14.4 percent of adult Texans and 7.4 percent of Texas high school students currently smoke cigarettes.5